When Is the Best Time

 Ameron Neuschwanstein Alpsee Resort & Spa

 The 4-star resort is located next to Lake Alpsee, facing both castles.
-The Spa has a fantastic lake and mountain view.
-It is quiet in the evening.
-Rooms are comfortable, breakfast is outstanding, and the staff is super friendly.
+The Spa has a fantastic lake and mountain view, and it is quiet in the evening.
+Rooms are comfortable, breakfast is outstanding, and super friendly staff.
 Parking is available for 12€ each day.

 Best Months to Visit